drewburlingame/ObjectPrinter/gettingstarted.md

 3. Log.Error(ex);

-Capturing more context in an excecption
+Capturing more context in an exception

 ```csharp
 try